avikodak/BengaluruStartupInterviews/README.md

 	<li>Design an ecommerce system</li>
 	<li>Design an analytics platform for an ecommerce system</li>
 	<li>Design offer system for a products for an ecommerce system</li>
+	<li>Design a restaurant finder app for a customer in accordance to his/her geo cordinates?</li>
+	<li>How would you arrange 10TB sized text file with many duplicated lines in a 4GB memory RAM?</li>
+	<li>For web service lovers, how do you design a RESTful service, not specific to any JAX-RS Library?</li>
 </ol>

 # WebDev Questions